MODM Clinical Database Management

 OBJECTIVES

-SPECIFIC KNOWLEDGE PROVIDED BY THE COURSE
+SPECIFIC KNOWLEDGE GAINED THROUGH THE COURSE

 - Clinical trial monitoring and logistics

-- SAS, SQL and R programming
+- SAS, SQL, and R programming

-- Designing the database from the CRF
+- Design of the database based on the CRF

 - Quality control, data validation, coding and dictionaries, laboratory data, base gel

-- CDISC and SDTM standards, Risk Based Monitoring
+- CDISC and SDTM standards, Risk-Based Monitoring

-- Outsourcing in Data Management
+- Subcontracting Management in Data Management

 - Use of professional software

-SPECIFIC SKILLS PROVIDED BY THE COURSE
+SPECIFIC SKILLS ACQUIRED THROUGH THE PROGRAM

-- ARC competence in M1
+- ARC's jurisdiction in M1

-- Identifying and managing risks
+- Identify and manage risks

 TEACHING RESOURCES AND PROFESSIONAL EXPERIENCE

-- Numerous professional guest speakers
+- Numerous external professional contributors

 - M1 + M2 open to apprenticeships, schedules adapted to optimize practical training